guimachiavelli/01/src/text/orgone-land.md

 it all makes sense now, the loss of full [[orgonotic contact]] with one's life has taken away intelligence, life, all its determining qualities, active relations or forces, motion itself, without which matter would not even have weight, leaving nothing but impenetrability and absolute immobility in space.

 ## orgonotic contact
-another of the guys looking to ride or suck (or preferably both) til you shoot a hot creamy load of spunk for me to savour..and more.. says: “the shamanic ass kundalini path brings the tribal goal into view. we must prepare to fuck in the bed/sofa/carpet others have arranged, make our own HOMO REVOLUTION mY FRIEND!” you reply [[yes! homo POWER S.T.A.R.S. on the street!]] or [[what shall I do]]?
+another of the guys looking to ride or suck (or preferably both) til you shoot a hot creamy load of spunk for me to savour..and more.. says: “the shamanic ass kundalini path brings the tribal goal into view. we must prepare to fuck in the bed/sofa/carpet others have arranged, make our own HOMO REVOLUTION mY FRIEND!” you reply [[what shall I do]]?

-## yes! homo POWER S.T.A.R.S. on the street!
-none

 ## what shall I do
 “are you willing to to serve me as my truly submissive slave?
 Let me know which areas of servitude appeal to you - humiliation, punishment, etc. that way you will become the first  heroic and revolutionary regenerator of a great Homo nation.” do you want to [[serve this uncut rigid pole]] that you crave tonguing..foreskin nibbling and pissslit probing to orgasm or [[is the revolution not worth submission]]?